-Enclosed with mountains, Santiago is Chile’s valley capital as well as the first and final stop on our Chile Hiking, Biking, Wining & Dining tour.
+Enclosed with mountains, Santiago is Chile’s valley capital as well as the first and mid-way stop on our Chile: Active Santiago, Atacama & Patagonia tour.
 If you’re considering an extra day in the charming city, here are our tips to get the most pound for your Peso.

 Where to stay

 Lastarria is Santiago’s trendiest neighbourhood, popping with galleries, restaurants and bars.
 If you’re feeling hoity-toight, book a spacious room in the neighbourhood at Hotel Luciano K. It was built in the roaring 20s and maintains its lux art deco decor.